Star Wars BIRTHDAY PARTY IDEAS

 - Finally, make some of these Star Wars ships out of card stock using the color templates which are free to download (see the Decorations section on page 2 for more info) and hang these from the ceiling to complete the scene.

-- If you don't want to make the models, you could embellish the stars and space background with some of these Star Wars decals (these are reusable so you can reapply them to your child's bedroom afterwards).
+- If you don't want to make the models, you could embellish the stars and space background with some of these Star Wars decals (click supplier 1).
+These are reusable so you can reapply them to your child's bedroom afterwards.

 - Alternatively, there are also various